fommil/fpmortals/manuscript/backmatter.md

 ~~~~~~~~

 and now to call the `fringe` function we have to type `Silly.Tree.fringe`
 instead of just `fringe`.
-We can also change the name of the module when
+We can change the name of the module when importing it
-importing it

 {lang="text"}
 ~~~~~~~~
   import qualified Silly.Tree as T
 ~~~~~~~~

-The `fringe` function is now `T.fringe`.
+The `fringe` function is now accessed by `T.fringe`.

-Alternatively, rather than select what we want to import, we can choose what to
+Alternatively, rather than select what we want to import, we can choose what
-**not** import
+**not** to import

 {lang="text"}
 ~~~~~~~~